jakecyr/braze/README.md

 ### Configuration File

 Start by creating a configuration file to tell braze where your components and HTML pages are.
+The command `braze init` (global) or `npx braze init` (one-time run) can be used to generate a generic braze config file in the current directory.

 Make sure the `braze.js` file is in your project root.